 "...that RNA behaves as the kind of protein that can rearrange and reorganize genetic material.
 This kind of RNA is dubbed a ribozyme.
 Given ribozymes,bits of RNA, with small spare parts (chemicals called ribonucleotides), evolve by themselves in a test tube."

-"Using the principle of continuity, Morowitz casts autottrophs, bacteria that make their own food and generate their own energy from inorganic materials, as the original membrane-bound cells.
+"Using the principle of continuity, Morowitz casts autotrophs, bacteria that make their own food and generate their own energy from inorganic materials, as the original membrane-bound cells.
 Photoautotrophs do not have to eat; they use hydrogen rich chemicals without the aid of light for energy.
 Both photoautotrophs and chemotrophs derive carbon from the atmosphere's carbon dioxide.
 Neither eats organic compounds; that is neither eats food."

 "Because life is intrinsically a memory storing system, some scenarios advanced to explain its origin seem unlikely tome."

-"The minimal cells, those of the tiniest bacteria, about one-ten millionth of a meter in diameter, never, never stop their metabolism....they continuously undergo chemical transformations....Even the simplist bacterium is extremely complex.
-Yet its inner workings are still like those of larger life...The more closely we study the gene sequences and metabolism, the more we realize that all life since its origins has been similar to its bretheren, all other life."
+"The minimal cells, those of the tiniest bacteria, about one-ten millionth of a meter in diameter, never, never stop their metabolism....they continuously undergo chemical transformations....Even the simplest bacterium is extremely complex.
+Yet its inner workings are still like those of larger life...The more closely we study the gene sequences and metabolism, the more we realize that all life since its origins has been similar to its brethren, all other life."

 "As the material stuff from which all living things are made, we have in another sense been around since the origin of the universe.
 The matter in the bodies of all life forms, including, of course, mammals like us, can be traced to the carbon, nitrogen, oxygen and other elements that were made in the supernova explosions of stars."